 Cate Archer?
 Jade?
 Lara Croft?
 For the International Women’s Day, we’ve gathered a list of the best female video game protagonists that inspire us all.

 When it comes to characters (and this applies both to males and females), one has to ask: what makes a strong character?
+Its background?
+Story?
+The coherency and logic behind their choices?
+Whatever criteria you apply, whether or not a character can be considered ‘’strong’’ is still a very subjective thing.

 All logistics and philosophical dilemmas aside, we’ve gathered here today to celebrate some of the most powerful female characters in video gaming history.
 For this purpose, we’ve taken the following criteria into consideration: